 Acne scars can be more than just unsightly; they can destroy your confidence and provoke you to hide from the world under layers of heavy makeup.

 If you’re tired of hiding and you want to get rid of your acne scars once and for all, microneedling may be the solution you’ve been looking for.
 Keep reading to learn more about what causes acne scars and how microneedling can help.

-Your skin is strong is stronger than you may realize.
+Your skin is stronger than you may realize.

 Your skin performs a variety of different functions, but the most important is acting as a barrier to protect you from harmful substances—everything from cold and moisture to germs, UV rays and environmental toxins.